Giant Mesquite Bugs are at home in the Southwest, where their favorite plant grows in the Sonoran chaparral.

 The Giant Mesquite Bug is very large and conspicuous.
 This gives it an advantage over possible insect predators, but it also makes it easier for birds and lizards to find and eat them.
 They are usually found hanging around on Mesquite trees, whose wood is often used by people to smoke meats or barbecue.
 This native plant is a food source for the insect.

 Adults look darker, longer and have a triangular block of yellowish white lines crossing over their elytra.
-They may look dark brown or olive green with bright red bands on their black legs.
+They look dark brown or olive green, with bright red bands on their black legs.
 Their sides are also red.
 They, too, can emit a chemical deterrent that has a noxious odor, but the make-up of it changes once they mature.
 It is thought that the chemical secretion morphs in order to be more beneficial against the different predators the bug encounters at particular life stages.

 Scientific Name: Thasus neocalifornicus